Black Sea Grain Initiative: Attempts to reactivate the initiative

-On 21 July 2023, Turkish president Erdogan reiterated that he wants to convince his Russian counterpart Putin to renegotiate the shipment of grain products through the humanitarian corridor via the Black Sea.
+On 21 July 2023, Turkish president Erdogan reiterated that he wanted to convince his Russian counterpart Putin to renegotiate the shipment of grain products through the humanitarian corridor via the Black Sea.
 Russia said previously that such a deal would be a possibility but again blamed economic sanctions for hindering exports of Russian grain and fertilizer and tied a new agreement to its demands to lift certain sanctions.
 Erdogan is expected to meet Putin face-to-face in August to discuss details.
 Meanwhile, the UN has expressed grave concern over the "negative effect on global wheat and corn prices which hurts everyone, but especially vulnerable people in the global south".
-On 22 July, Erdogan confirmed further discussions with Zelensky in a personal meeting in Istanbul to renew the initiative despite heavy Russian bombardment of Odesa.
+On 22 July, Erdogan confirmed further discussions with Zelenskyy in a personal meeting in Istanbul to renew the initiative despite heavy Russian bombardment of Odesa.

 On 5 August 2023, Russian news sources indicated that there were misunderstandings with regard to the second part of the initiative certified by the UN Secretary General, and that further negotiations would have to take place through the Russian Foreign Ministry.
 Russia signaled that the initiative could be restarted if those disagreements were resolved.
-The U.S. claimed that Russian agricultural exports were not hindered by sanctions but Russia argued otherwise.
-JP Morgan, which arranges the payments to the Russian agricultural bank, stated that the U.S. State Department would have to act on this issue.
+The United States claimed that Russian agricultural exports were not hindered by sanctions but Russia argued otherwise.
+JP Morgan, which had arranged the payments to the Russian agricultural bank, stated that the U.S. State Department would have to act on this issue.
 The allowance that Russian agricultural exports are ensured through payments by J.P.
-Morgan or SWIFT access appear to be the key issues to fulfill Russian demands to reinstate the initiative.
+Morgan or SWIFT access appeared to be the key issues to fulfill Russian demands to reinstate the initiative.
 China, a key ally of Russia and a main importer of Ukrainian wheat, stated that a rapid return to the agreement was essential to ensure global food security.

 On 4 September 2023, Putin discussed the renewal of the initiative with Erdogan during a meeting in Sochi.
 Erdogan expressed hope for a renewal of the grain deal and said "We, as Turkey, will reach a solution that will meet the expectations in a short time".
-Putin responded by saying that he was open to negotiations on this issue "as soon" restrictions on Russian grain exports would be lifted.
+Putin responded by saying that he was open to negotiations on this issue "as soon" as restrictions on Russian grain exports would be lifted.
 Russia would also ship up to one million tons of grain to Turkey at reduced prices for subsequent processing at Turkish plants and shipping to countries most in need, according to an Iranian source.
-Russia was also close to a deal to supply Burkina Faso, Zimbabwe, Mali, Somalia, the Central African Republic and Eritrea with up to 50,000 tonnes of grain.
+Russia was also close to a deal to supply Burkina Faso, Zimbabwe, Mali, Somalia, the Central African Republic, and Eritrea with up to 50,000 tonnes of grain.
 A few days earlier, UN Secretary-General António Guterres communicated with Russian Foreign Minister Sergei Lavrov to implement "a set of concrete proposals" in order to revive the deal.